Code-Institute-Submissions/rovan89-cherished-republic_JanResub/README.md

 2. Create account on Heroku
 3. On the dashboard page, select "create new app"
 4. Click create app
-5. Go to the "settings" tab, find "Config Vars" enter "Creds" into the key field and copy the contents for the creds.json file into the value field
+5. Go to the "settings" tab, find "Config Vars" completed the foloowing convig vars: CLOUDINARY_URL, DATABASE_URL, DISABLE_COLLECTSTATIC and SECRET_KEY
-6. In setting find add buid packs to app
+6. In settings find add buid packs to app
     1. python
-    2. node.js
 6. Scroll up to the navigation menu and find "deploy", select GitHub as deployment method
 7. In the Deployment Method section select Gitub or connect to GitHub
 8. In the "Connect to GitHub, searh the desired repository